 - Go to a Louisville Bats Game

-Bats games are a good place to grab a hotdog and a beer, sit and cheer on a good-natured baseball game, or just walk around.
 They even have movie nights during the summer if you want to lie on the field and watch a family-friendly movie!
 Slugger Field is an essential summertime tradition.

 - Cheer on your team at the Louisville City FC